AlexeiCrr/2doo4you/README.md

-# Parcel JS Bootstrap v4 Boilerplate
+# 2doo4you Project

-Created parceljs with bootstrap v4.
-With simple Jokes API fetch.
+Created with the use of parceljs with bootstrap v4.

 ### Installing